Skebrew/Q-Learning-Agents-artificial-intelligence/README.md

 Steven Grossman's home work assignment from the University of Iowa's artificial intelligence class.
 My contributions where in analysis.py, qlearningAgents.py, and valueIterationAgents.py.
 The rest of the code was provided by Bijaya Adhikari from the University of Iowa.
+All Q-learning agents use the same Q-Learning code created by Steven Grossman.

-To test these, it is required to have python installed on your system.
+In order to run this program, you must have python installed on your system.
+Also this assumes that you are running windows.
+To run:
+1. Download the zipped project file by clicking the green button that says "<> Code" then click "download ZIP"
+2. Unzip the file and then open a command line terminal inside the extracted folder.
+3. Enter any of the commands below to run the agent.

 The agents created use Q-Learning with Q-tables to learn which action is best under each state.
 The crawler agent will maximize moving to the right.